jappix/jappix/README.md

 License
 -------

 Jappix is released under the terms of the AGPL license.
-See COPYING for details.
+See COPYING for more details.

 Installation